gjbex/Fortran-MOOC/docs/pointers.md

 the same type and shape.

-If a pointer is associated to an array, it can be passed to a procedure that expects an array of that type and shape transparantly, i.e., the procedure is declared with standard array arguments.
+If a pointer is associated to an array, it can be passed to a procedure that expects an array of that type and shape transparently, i.e., the procedure is declared with standard array arguments.

 Another interesting application is to associate a pointer with an array slice.